raposeira de são joão: your madeira holiday home

 Holiday home in Madeira?
 Undoubtedly, these were the words you typed into your browser in order to find us.
 Welcome to our website!
 Our lovingly and beautifully renovated typically Madeiran farmhouse is for rent for your Madeira holiday, when we are not here but sailing the seven seas in our yacht Heerenleed.

 Our house is not your typical holiday rental house.
-It is not part of a rental compound and it is not situated in a residential estate.
-It is a detached house in a hamlet of a handful of farm houses, like our house used to be as well.
+It is not part of a rental compound and certainly not situated in a residential estate.
+Our house is a detached house in a hamlet of a handful of farmhouses, like our house used to be as well.
 It is situated in the middle of nature in the quiet West of Madeira

 where in Madeira is our house situated?

 Our house is situated in a small hamlet in rural Southwest Madeira, far from mass tourism, a little hidden, but still easy to reach.
 Its name is ‘Raposeira de São João’.
 It is a delightful house, for winter (when we are here ourselves) and for summer.
 Its elevated position ensures a spectacular seaview, or, rather, a wide view over the Atlantic Ocean, and a view over the woods and hills of São João and São Lourenço, neighbourhoods of the village of Fajã da Ovelha, that in its turn belongs to the council of Calheta on the sunny South side of the Island.
 Here is a link to the Google-map with the exact location of our house.

 That same elevated position ensures pleasant cool night temperatures in summer for a good night’s sleep!
 If our are looking for a holiday home in Madeira, you have found the right spot.
 It is perfectly located for sun seekers, but also for hiking – the Madeiran Levadas are famous for their hiking possibilities.
 An ideal sport for those who seek quiet and nature lovers alike.
 The house is for rent at any time that we are not here ourselves to enjoy it.